ouuan/naive-ui/src/tree/demos/enUS/virtual.demo.md

 # Large Date

-Set `virtual-scroll` to use virtual scroll.
+Set `virtual-scroll` to use the virtual scroll.
 Note that you should set the height of the tree.

 ```html
 <n-tree